juandpinto/thesis-manuscript/source/12_methods.md

 Before coding or analyzing anything, it's important to find an appropriate corpus to use and to become familiar with its structure.
 A useful place to begin is [OPUS](http://opus.nlpl.eu), which is part of the Nordic Language Processing Laboratory (NLPL), and hosted by the CSC IT center in Finland.
 OPUS is a database of many open, parallel corpora.
 These include corpora of movie and television subtitles, TED talks, web-crawled data, newspapers, and of course, books.
 The corpora are all free and open to the public.

 The FDOSH was created using one of OPUS's corpora, the [*OpenSubtitles2018*](http://opus.nlpl.eu/OpenSubtitles2018.php) corpus.
 The corpus can be downloaded in a variety of formats, and it can be downloaded either as *parallel* corpora or as a monolingual corpus.
 A parallel corpus consists of two languages interwoven together.
 For example, a line from the English subtitles of a movie will be paired with the same line from the French subtitles of the same movie.
 In theory, this means that each line of the corpus should have the same meaning in two different languages.
-The creation of parallel corpora has made possible many interesting and useful tools for linguistics, translators, and language learners.
+The creation of parallel corpora has made possible many interesting and useful tools for linguists, translators, and language learners.
 These include the open-source [CASMACAT](http://www.casmacat.eu) project and the [ReversoContext](http://context.reverso.net/translation/) tool.

-For the purpose of creating a word list, a monolingual corpus is best.
+For the purpose of creating a frequency dictionary, a monolingual corpus is best.
 Note that parallel corpora will often be composed of fewer tokens than monolingual ones.
 This is because parallel corpora will only include movies for which the subtitles exist in both selected languages.

 Though it's possible to download plain text files, the most useful format available for download is XML.
 Indeed, the most common file format used for large corpora is XML.<!-- source? --> The XML structure allows for nested key-value pairs, which are especially useful for parsed corpora that contain extensive metadata.
 XML is comparable to JSON, which we will use later to extract specific movie metadata directly from a database.